The pronouncements January 2018

 SKB’s investigation is thorough, however there are still uncertainties regarding the canister’s capacity to contain the nuclear waste in the long term.
 These uncertainties relate to the extent to which the canisters can be damaged by corrosion and processes that impact upon their mechanical durability.
 The overall investigation shows that the uncertainties concerning the canister’s protective capacity are significant, and that not all uncertainties have been considered in SKB’s safety analysis.
 Based on the current safety analysis, the Court cannot reach the conclusion that the final repository will be safe in the long term.
 Therefore, the conclusion is that the final repository may be permitted under the Swedish Environmental Code only if SKB provides further supporting information that clarifies that the final repository is safe, covering in particular the canister’s protective capacity.

 The final repository may be permitted with regard to the Swedish Environmental Code’s requirements in terms of choice of location, special protection areas, and protected species.
-However, the operations entail a risk of substantial harm to the Forsmark-Kallriga bay area of natural interest, but the Land and Environment Court concluded that the national interest in final disposal should be given precedence.
+However, the operations entail a risk of substantial harm to the Forsmark-Kallriga bay area of natural interest, but the Land and Environment Court concluded that the national interest in a final repository should be given precedence.
 Permission is required for several Natura 2000 areas.
 If the safety measures are taken, permission may be granted for the Natura 2000 areas.

 Under the Swedish Environmental Code, those granted permission shall remain responsible for the operations until further notice, i.e. with no time limitations.
 There are different views on where long-term responsibility lies.
 The municipality of Östhammer has opposed the municipality taking ultimate responsibility.
 The issue arises as to whether the state should have ultimate responsibility for the final repository.
 Who has long term responsibility under the Swedish Environmental Code must be clarified.
+(About the long-term responsibility see above, a new law has been decided upon).

 Prior to the granting of permission the Government ought to also consider certain legislative amendments, including assigning the Swedish Radiation Safety Authority a stronger position within the Swedish Environmental Code.